 Negotiation is an essential part of an effective business strategy.
-Key businesses decisions may either come to fruition or fall apart, depending on how successfully you negotiate a deal.
+Key business decisions may either come to fruition or fall apart, depending on how successfully you negotiate a deal.

 When negotiating internationally, cultural differences can make the process even more challenging.
-You want to ensure that your goals are met, but at the same time, you want to respect others’ cultural norms.
+You want to ensure that your goals are met, but at the same time, you want to respect others’ cultural norms and cultural values.
 As you begin preparations for an intercultural negotiation, here’s what you need to know to make the interaction as successful as possible:

 You Can Overcome the Language Barrier with Interpreters

-For most people, the language barrier can be the most intimidating cultural difference—after all, if you can’t clearly communicate with each other, how can you even begin a discussion?
-Some people choose to use an interpreter so the focus stays on the deal at hand, and not the semantics of language.
+For most people, the language barrier can be the most intimidating cultural difference - after all, if you can’t have clear communication with each other, how can you even begin a discussion?
+Cross cultural communication is important.
+Therefore, some people choose to use an interpreter so the focus stays on the deal at hand, and not the semantics of language.
 This also ensures that no caveat, addendum or important detail is lost in translation.
 Just keep in mind:

 - The interpreter doesn’t know your business.
-Help this person by briefing him or her on the deal prior to the meeting, even explaining any technical terms or special acronyms that may be used in the discussion.
+Help this person by briefing him or her on the deal prior to the meeting.
+Make sure there is communication about any technical terms or special acronyms that may be used in the discussion.
 A little bit of context can help the interpreter better understand the full situation.

 - The interpreter is an ally, not an opponent.
 Remain respectful with your interpreter.
-Don’t take your frustrations out on him or her if they tell you what you don’t want to hear (i.e., don’t shoot the messenger).
+Don’t take your frustrations out on him or her if they tell you what you don’t want to hear (i.e., don’t shoot the messenger), as it may result in a conflict between you and your interpreter.

 An interpreter may not be appropriate for all situations.
-Although you may feel like the hire is a further effort in due diligence, it could be viewed as impersonal in other cultures.
+Although you may feel like the hire is a further effort in due diligence, it could be viewed as impersonal in a different culture.
 Know that you may be able to successfully navigate the conversation with little knowledge of the language by remembering these guidelines:

 - Speak slowly and clearly.